 Eager to delight your senses with the nourishing goodness of your own soaps?

-If you are planning to make melt and pour soaps and looking for nourishing soap bases or essential oils, N-Essentials offers a wide variety to choose from.
-N-Essentials is home to a complete selection of pure, natural and organic cosmetics and skincare raw materials.
+If you are planning to make melt and pour soaps and looking for nourishing soap bases or essential oils, N-essentials offers a wide variety to choose from.
+We also supply carrier oils, fragrance oils and cosmetic butters that are great to add into your melt and pour soap bases.
 In case you are looking for more information about our products, feel free to call us today.
 Alternatively, you can also email us at email@example.com.